fullsoul runningpad

 Warnung: Barfußlaufen ist anders

-You don't just want to go barefoot, but also want to run with
+You don't just want to go barefoot, but also want to run with minimal shoes like the

-minimal shoes like the fullsoul runningpad?
-Please note: A too fast
+fullsoul runningpad?
+Please note: A too fast change from the typical heel-heeled running

-midfoot running can lead to overstrain and serious injury.
+style to forefoot / midfoot running can lead to overstrain and serious injury.
 Muscles

 and tendons need time to adapt!
-Sports physicians, physiotherapists
+Sports physicians, physiotherapists and orthopedists as

-and support you in this process, e.g. on
+well as suitable sources on the Internet advise and support you in this process, e.g. on

 your724.com